What Exactly is Pravi Celer?

 Can I eat celery root raw?

-Properly stored, whole, unwashed celery root can last for several weeks, often up to two months, in the crisper drawer of your refrigerator.
-Once peeled or cut, it should be used within a few days and stored in an airtight container in the fridge.
+Stored properly, whole, unpeeled celery root can last for several weeks in a cool, dark place or up to a month or more in the refrigerator’s crisper drawer.
+Once peeled or cut, it should be used within a few days.

 Conclusion